StatisticalMice/julia-jupyter-docker/README.md

 Other software installed include bottle, nodejs, less, nano, curl.

 Image 1.6-R also contains R, tidyverse, data.table, and the R Jupyter kernel.

+Image 1.6-custom is meant for experimentation and as an example of further use, not for distribution on dockerhub.

 ## Using